#1 Global Leader in Data Resilience

 2. From the context menu, choose “Remove from replicas…” ("Remove from configuration")

 Note: After you use the “Remove from replicas…” ("Remove from configuration") function, it will remove the VM from the Replication job.
-You will have to add the VM back to the replication job manually.
+You must re-add the VM back to the replication job manually.

 Detach Snapshot Disks and Attach Base Disks

-1. Edit the replica, and select each of the disks and click remove.
+1. Edit the replica, select each of the disks, and click remove.
 It will put a strikethrough the drive and show the word (removing).

 2. After selecting all the disks for removal, press OK.